Produce MA-plot of omics data, where jammaplot() uses base R graphics,

 x-axis range at the plot limits, thereby hiding those points.

-This method does not replace values with NA
+This method does not replace values with NA, therefore all

 non-NA values are used during data centering.